ksalguera/discover-flats/README.md

 User Stories
 * General user can create a profile
 * General user can login and logout via sessions
-* General user can add and remove favorites
+* General user can add and delete favorites
+* General user can add reviews
 * User with manager access can create, update, and delete a property
 * User with manager access can add and remove property images